 Charles N. Anderson Jr.

-Chuck Anderson's practice includes commercial real estate, debt finance, and corporate law, including business formation and mergers and acquisitions.
+Chuck Anderson's practice includes commercial real estate, debt finance, creditors’ rights and corporate law, including business formation and mergers and acquisitions.
 He regularly represents lenders and borrowers in a wide range of commercial lending transactions, including leveraged and investment-grade syndications.
 Mr. Anderson's real estate practice primarily focuses on the representation of banks, insurance companies and other financial institutions in loan transactions secured by real estate.
 In addition, his commercial real estate practice includes significant acquisition and development work.
 He has experience with a range of real estate products, including hotels, office projects and retail centers.
-Mr. Anderson recently served as lender's counsel in connection with the financing of the Centennial Authority's Entertainment and Sports Arena, now known as the RBC Center.
+Mr. Anderson served as lender's counsel in connection with the financing of the Centennial Authority's Entertainment and Sports Arena, now known as the PNC Arena.

 Mr. Anderson received his undergraduate degree (B.A., With Honors) from North Carolina State University (1978) and his law degree, with High Honors, from the University of North Carolina (1986).
 Mr. Anderson was inducted into the Order of the Coif and was a member of the North Carolina Law Review.